smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

  [`thermalanalysis`](#thermalanalysis)

-- measure the bulk thermal conductivity of a bar-shaped sample specimen across a wide range of temperatures.
-A data delivery for mCMFS Thermal Conductivity consists of a table with thermal conductivity vs temperature and related metadata data.
-Both raw data and processed products are delivered in a single CSV file.
+- measure the bulk thermal conductivity of a bar-shaped sample specimen across a wide range of temperatures, producing a table with thermal conductivity vs temperature.
+(OSIRIS-REx confluence).
+The label implies that the technique measures thermal conductivity at low temperatures, using a device that does not require liquid nitrogen or liquid helium for cooling. [need more information]

 - **Source:**
 O-REx techniques